 Are you using website A/B testing tools to improve your website conversion rates and sales?
 If so, that’s a great start… but you may be gaining low conversion lifts without realizing why, especially if you are new to testing.
 But why?

 This is because vendors mainly focus their user guides on their tool’s ease of use, with very few good external user guides available.
 This means many online marketers gain poor conversion rate lifts from tests, often without realizing they can get much better.

 Therefore, to help correct this lack of best practices and improve the results you gain from your A/B testing tool, I have created a high impact user guide (it’s long!) that outlines key steps you need to focus on in your testing tool.
 It’s great for beginners, yet also for people who have been testing for a while.

 Pretesting: Planning your tests

 Did you know that the majority of things impacting chances of great testing results actually happen BEFORE even logging in to your testing tool?
 Yep, that’s right, I would go as far to say that over 50% of testing success comes from doing these first:

 1: Generate high impact test ideas.
-Don’t just pick random things to test, or only test what you or your boss thinks is best.
+Don’t just pick random things to do a/b testing on, or only test what you or your boss thinks is best.
 The best way to generate high performing test ideas is to use your web analytics tool to gain insights, and ideally also use qualitative survey tools like Usertesting.com or Qualaroo to gain feedback from your visitors.